guangchen811/DescKGC/docs/source/index.rst

 Welcome to DescKGC's documentation!
 ===================================

-Here you can find the documentation for DescKGC, a tool for automatic knowledge graph construction.
+DescKGC is a Python package for automatic knowledge graph construction.
+It provides an end-to-end solution for knowledge graph construction, including data extraction, data cleaning, data alignment, and data storage.
+Hope you enjoy it!

 Contents
 --------